-The easiest way to remove them is to first check existing stains and spot-treat them before (or even instead of!) each wash.
+The easiest way to remove them is to check existing stains and spot-treat them before (or even instead of!) each wash.

-Remember to also consider the fabric of your blankets before spot treating them.
+Remember to also consider the fabric of your blankets before spot-treating them.
 The general rule is to avoid bleach-containing products because they can negatively affect your weighted blanket.

 On the other hand, soaps are effective at removing oil-based stains such as grease.
 Scrub the stain away gently with your fingertips, an old toothbrush, or a laundry brush.

 Tip: Always consider the type of stain found in your weighted blankets.
 Some stain treatments do not work well with certain spots, such as the ones mentioned above.

 Your blanket must go in the washing machine if you've made it this far.
 It's important to note that machine washing inevitably agitates the fibers in your clothes and bedding, which may cause pilling.
 Pilling is a natural phenomenon and doesn't damage your item, as it is simply the ends of the fibers tangling with other fibers and creating a small knot or 'pill .'You can remove pills by hand or use a special tool like a sweater stone.
 If pilling bothers you, it may be valuable to dry-clean your blanket (if the care tag allows it).